Please confirm topic selection

 • indications

-• determine if there is foraminal or central canal stenosis at the adjacent segment
+• determine whether there is foraminal or central canal stenosis at the adjacent segment

 • axial and sagittal views are most useful